bright/bright.github.io/_posts/2016-8-7-reactivecocoa-4-action.md

 I hope that this made `Actions` clearer to you!
 See you next time.

 *This article is cross-posted with my [my personal blog](http://eluss.github.io/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/reactivecocoa-4-action)*